DigitalBitsOrg/go/tools/xdb-archivist/README.md

       --thorough          decode and re-encode all buckets
       --verify            verify file contents

-Use "stellar-archivist [command] --help" for more information about a command.
+Use "xdb-archivist [command] --help" for more information about a command.
 ```

 ## Specifying history archives

-Unlike `stellar-core`, `stellar-archivist` does not run subprocesses to access history archives;
+Unlike `digitalbits-core`, `xdb-archivist` does not run subprocesses to access history archives;
 instead it operates directly on history archives given by URLs.
 Currently it understands URLs
 of the following schemes: